rcyaon/layout-planner/README.md

 # IC Layout Planner

-A browser-based tool for **planning and communicating** analog / mixed-signal IC floorplans before you open a full custom layout editor (Cadence Virtuoso, Magic VLSI, KLayout).
-Think Figma / Excalidraw, but with transistors, passives, vias, guard rings and metal routing.
+A browser-based tool for **planning and communicating** analog / mixed-signal IC floorplans before you open a full custom layout editor.

 > These are **symbolic planning objects**, not process-accurate layout cells.
 The
 > tool intentionally does **not** run DRC/LVS, simulate, or generate manufacturable
 > layout — it helps you organize devices, routing, symmetry, matching and
 > floorplanning first.

-The UI is a light, chill, Figma-style workspace; the canvas is a dark **Virtuoso-style layout view** where each device is drawn as simplified process layers (diffusion / poly gate / contacts / metal / n-well) with stipple & hatch fills, so a floorplan reads like layout rather than a schematic.

 ## Getting started